Crafting your origin story: 7 tips.

 Nikhyl Singhal's vivid childhood memory of dog races in the Midwest serves as a metaphor for career ambition and the importance of always having a goal.
 These sensory-rich scenes make your story memorable and engaging.

-“When I was a kid and I was growing up in the Midwest, entertainment was going to the dog tracks.
+“As a kid in the Midwest, entertainment was going to the dog tracks.
 The way that they motivated the dogs was they had these fake rabbits.
 These tails would go around faster than the dogs, which would then motivate the dogs to go around in circles.
-And what was interesting is the moment that the dogs, if they accidentally touched the rabbit, they would never run again because there was like, "Well, what's next?
+What was interesting is the moment that the dogs, if they accidentally touched the rabbit, they would never run again because they were like, "Well, what's next?
 I've achieved what I was looking for."

 -Nikhyl Singhal is VP of Product at Meta.
 Source Lenny’s podcast.